 Yes, you can get the direct bus from Shimla to Kinnaur Valley – Reckong Peo every morning.
-There are multiple buses running between Shimla – Kinnaur on a daily basis.
+Multiple buses are running between Shimla – Kinnaur daily.

 There is no direct bus from Delhi to Sangla Valley.
 However, you can travel to Reckong Peo from Delhi and then take the bus from Reckong Peo to Sangla Valley.
 The daily bus from Reckong Peo – Sangla Valley – Rakcham is at 4.00 PM.

 No direct bus service exists between Delhi and Chitkul.
-However, Reckong Peo is connected to daily bus from Delhi and in turn Chitkul is connected with Reckong Peo by two daily buses every day at 9.30 AM and 12.00 PM.
+However, Reckong Peo is connected to daily buses from Delhi, and in turn, Chitkul is connected with Reckong Peo by two regular buses every day at 9.30 AM and 12.00 PM.

-I hope the above article helps you calculate your budget for Kinnaur Valley trip.
-I understand that the above estimation is based upon a sample common itinerary for Kinnaur Valley but I am sure it will prove helpful with your own itinerary too.
+I hope the above article helps you calculate your budget for the Kinnaur Valley trip.
+I understand that the above estimation is based upon this popular itinerary for Kinnaur Valley, but I am sure it will prove helpful with your itinerary too.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.